knpuniversity/symfony2-rest/knpu/episode5/hateoas-hypermedia-buzzwords.md

 ## HATEOAS

-Time for buzz word #2: HATEOAS... or HAT-E-OAS... or H-ATE-OAS... nobody is really sure.
-This throat-clearing acroynm stands for:
+Ready for buzzword #2?
+HATEOAS... or HAT-E-OAS... or H-ATE-OAS... nobody really knows how to say it.
+Anyways, the throat-clearing acronym stands for:

 > hypermedia as the engine of application state